KhaledMohsenRayan/Covid-19-s-News-Exhibition-And-Case-Tracker/README.md

-# covid19
+# Covid-19’s News Exhibition And Case Tracker
-This Application Track Cases,Exhibit details and news about Covid-19 cases and in general.
+his application tracks cases, exhibits details and news about Covid-19 cases and general news.

-The Main Screen Opens the cases and details depending on your current location (Country,City) You Can track the whole world cases and details.(Search is allowed) you can Sort the countries according to the number of Deaths,Total Cases, Current Active Cases.
+ * The main screen opens the cases and details depending on your current location (country, city)

+* You can also track the whole world cases and details (Search is available)

+* You can sort the countries according to the number of deaths, total cases, current active cases.

-Openning a country will show and presents data indetails and graphs for cases-deaths There are news part,where it Exhibit news about Corona Only for 6 Different Countries
+* Opening a country will show and present data in details along with graphs for cases-deaths

+* There is the news tab, where it exhibit news about coronavirus for 6 different countries.

 ![Splash Screen](https://user-images.githubusercontent.com/105173268/168486087-fe7aceb3-c7dc-4a16-9724-71fc254d95c2.jpeg)
 ![Main Activity](https://user-images.githubusercontent.com/105173268/168486111-981badae-4d0c-4bce-8480-5d79c07de749.jpeg)